microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [identityProvider](../resources/identityprovider.md) and [openIdConnectProvider](../resources/openIdConnectProvider.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [identityProvider](../resources/identityprovider.md) and [openIdConnectProvider](../resources/openIdConnectProvider.md) (only for Azure AD B2C) objects in the response body.

 ## Example